|

 This Blueberry Sour Cream Coffee Cake is bursting with fresh blueberries and a sweet cream cheese filling.
 It is topped with buttery crumbs for the best texture and flavor!
 Must I say, it is the only blueberry cake you will ever need!

-Much like our favorite Easy Berry Cake, the berries shine in this recipe, but along with delicious components like a rich cake, creamy filling and a sweet, textured crumbs- you are about to make a one of a kind blueberry cake!
+Much like our favorite Easy Berry Cake, the berries shine in this recipe, but along with delicious components like a rich cake, creamy filling and a sweet, crumble topping- you are about to make a one of a kind blueberry cake!

 It is too special you will never guess-is it a pie or a cheesecake?
 Make it and decide for yourself!
 You will love this one.